JerBouma/jerbouma.github.io/_pages/financetoolkit/documentation/performance.md

 Jensen's Alpha is used to assess whether an investment has outperformed or underperformed its expected return given its systematic risk, as represented by the asset's Beta.

-The formula for Jensen's Alpha is as follows:
+The formula is as follows:

-- Jensen's Alpha = Asset's Actual Return
+- Jensen's Alpha = Asset's Actual Return - [Risk
-- [Risk
--Free Rate + Beta * (Benchmark Return
+-Free Rate + Beta * (Benchmark Return - Risk
-- Risk
 -Free Rate)]

 See definition: [https://en.wikipedia.org/wiki/Jensen%27s_alpha](https://en.wikipedia.org/wiki/Jensen%27s_alpha){:target="_blank"}